staltz/flux-challenge/submissions/kennytilton/README.md

 Here is how those "pulling" formulas work at run time.
 * The user scrolls and in code not shown we simply change the list of SithIds.
-* The `UL` of SithViews sees that and creates a new SithView for any new ID in the list.
+* The `UL` of SithViews sees the changed list of Ids and creates a new SithView for any new ID in the list.
 * The SithView is created with a valid SithID so its `lookup` rule fires and kicks off an XHR.
 * The `info` rule sees the lookup and asks for its `result` but gets back null.
 * When the XHR gets its response and it is OK it imperatively feeds the response into its input `result` cell.